microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 };
 ```

+If the MaxDisplayedPages <= NumberOfPages the number of displayed pages will be the number of pages.
 There is different UI behavior for each display mode if the MaxDisplayedPages > NumberOfPages:

 #### VerticalPips display mode
 The user will view a scrolling animation when navigating to the pips to keep them centered.